sfrwmaker/F1-T12-858D/README.md

   - Now the Hot Air Gun reed switch controls working mode
   - The soldering iron can keep working while Hot Air Gun mode
   - Screen saver feature implemented

+Jan 2020.
+Some updates of the second release
+  - Minor changes in the controller schematics
+  - Buzzer is always on issue fixed